geoffmunn/utility-scripts/workflows.md

 ```

 ## Wallets
-You can provide a list of wallets that this workflow will be applied to.
+This is can provide a list of wallets that this workflow will be applied to.
 This can be a single wallet, or a long list.
+**This is a required section**

 ```yml
 - wallets: